-The GMCA is run jointly by the leaders of the 10 councils and the ‘interim’ Greater Manchester mayor, and works with various public, private and voluntary partner organisations to drive transport, health and wellbeing, planning, and housing projects across Greater Manchester.
-In 2017, Greater Manchester will have a fully elected mayor with more powers and responsibilities.
+The GMCA is run jointly by the leaders of the 10 councils and the Greater Manchester mayor, and works with various public, private and voluntary partner organisations to drive transport, health and wellbeing, planning, and housing projects across Greater Manchester.
+In 2017, Greater Manchester elected its first mayor, with more powers and responsibilities.

 The links below provide a variety of information about the role and actions of the GMCA: